TiZNO Explained

 MISCONCEPTION · ISSUE NO. 03

-Structured data, balances, KYC status, risk ratings, remains in your systems.
-TiZNO reads via read-only, audited APIs and does not copy those fields into its own database as a system of record.
-No client PII is placed into the policy vector index; that index is for your internal policy and procedural corpus, not for customer files you drop in for one-off review.
+Structured data, balances, KYC status, and risk ratings, stays in your systems.
+TiZNO reads it through read-only, audited connectors and does not copy those fields into its own store as a system of record.
+Ad-hoc client documents are parsed for the session in which they are needed and are not written into a long-term content index.
+No client PII enters the policy index; that index holds your internal policy and procedure corpus only.

-In GDPR terms, TiZNO is positioned to act as a data processor under your instruction, not as an independent controller aggregating depositor data for its own purposes.
-Your DPA and sub-processor posture still apply; the architecture is meant to align with supervisory expectations on minimization and purpose limitation.
+In GDPR terms, this positions TiZNO as a data processor acting under your instruction, not as an independent controller aggregating depositor data for its own purposes.
+Your data processing agreement and sub-processor review still apply.
+Before any client goes live, inference runs on enterprise API contracts that contractually prohibit use of your data for model training.

-That posture matters in diligence questionnaires: you can truthfully describe a processing model where the bank remains the system of record, TiZNO does not maintain a parallel client warehouse, and evidence of processing lives in your audit exports rather than in a vendor’s opaque datastore.
-Procurement still reviews subprocessors and regions; the point is that the risk profile is not “another cloud CRM holding copies of our books.”
+The practical payoff appears in diligence.
+You can describe, truthfully, a processing model where the bank remains the system of record, where TiZNO maintains no parallel client warehouse, and where evidence of processing lives in your own audit exports rather than in a vendor’s opaque datastore.

 Workflow example

-A relationship manager uploads a tax residency certificate for a single review session.
-TiZNO extracts what is needed to complete the case narrative, cites internal policy on documentation standards, and discards ephemeral content after the session, while the authoritative record stays in your core systems.
+A relationship manager uploads a tax residency certificate for one review session.
+TiZNO extracts only what the case narrative requires, cites your documentation standards, and discards the transient content when the session ends.
+The authoritative record stays in your core systems throughout.